ZILtoid1991/pixelperfectengine/docs/manual_new.md

 **Best practices:**

 * WASM can still hurt performance, thus time-critical elements (physics, graphics, audio, etc.) should be handled low-level.
-* Generally, scripts should be scripts and not general game logic, but target application might override this rule (e.g. modding).
+* Generally, scripts should be scripts and not general game logic, but target application might override this rule (e.g. heavy modding support).